Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Encrypted Traffic

 \subsection{Fernet Encryption}

-Fernet employs AES in Cipher Block Chaining (CBC) mode but with a 128-bit key.
+Fernet employs AES in Cipher Block Chaining (CBC) mode with a 128-bit key.
 Fernet's encrypted outputs are base64-encoded, resulting in a more diverse character set.
 Similar to AES, the encrypted payloads under Fernet encryption are also converted into sequences of decimal integers.
 However, due to the base64 encoding, each character is first converted to its ASCII value before the sequence is formed.
 This process allows for a larger vocabulary size since base64 encoding includes a broader range of characters.
-The application of Fernet encryption resulted in a higher average test accuracy of 91.41\% and an F1-Score of 92.09\%.
-This suggests that, despite its larger vocabulary size, Fernet encryption does not as effectively conceal patterns within the data as AES does.
-The base64 encoding to Fernet's approach increases the character set and can introduce patterns and redundancies that could make certain character combinations more common.
-Also, the CBC mode's process of encrypting each plaintext block with the previous ciphertext block creates dependencies that can lead to identifiable patterns.
-These patterns can serve as markers that the model learns to associate with malicious or benign payloads.
-This ASCII-based decimal conversion of the base64 encoded payloads potentially retains more recognizable patterns, enabling the model to classify payloads with higher accuracy.
+The application of Fernet encryption resulted in test accuracy of 51.64\% and an F1-Score of 51.57\%.
+Once again, when tested with other SOA classifiers, the model fails to distinguish malicious from benign content with better than random guessing performance.
+This suggests Fernet effectively conceals patterns within the data by pairing strong AES encryption with Base64 encoding, therefore leaving deep-learning methods with no contextual cues for reliable detection.